waatm/decaf-compiler/README.md

 make
 ```
 The executable takes as input `stdin` and outputs to `stdout`.
 You may want to specifiy paths to input and output file.

 `./dcc < ./samples/t8.decaf > test.s`

 To execute the Mips program, make sure the Spim simulator is available.
-Use `spim` to launch it .
+Use `spim` to launch it.

 `spim -f test.s`
 ## Implementations
 ### Lexical and Syntax Analysis